hashicorp/terraform-provider-aws/website/docs/index.html.markdown

 * `r53` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom Route53 endpoints.

 * `rds` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom RDS endpoints.

+* `redshift` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom Redshift endpoints.

 * `s3` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to